marwan/quranwbw/src/routes/about/ABOUT.md

 - Abdul Aziz Korejo and [Dr. Usama Nonnenmacher](https://drusaman.github.io/), his family and others for their contributions to Sindhi word-by-word Quran translation[4].
 - Ustadh Jahja Hondozi for the Albanian word-by-word translation.
 - [Kalimat](https://www.kalimat.dev/) for their AI powered semantic search API.
-- [Lajnah Pentashihan Mushaf Al-Qur’an](https://lajnah.kemenag.go.id/) for the copyrighted Misbah Fonts[5].
+- [Lajnah Pentashihan Mushaf Al-Qur’an](https://lajnah.kemenag.go.id/) for the copyrighted Isep Misbah Fonts[5].
 - M Zamroni Ahbab for the Arabic Sign Language font[6].

 All data used on this website belongs to their respective owners and authors.
 Permission must be obtained from them before copying any content.